simplon-lerouxDunvael/Brief_6/Useful_commands.md

 kubectl describe order
 kubectl describe challenge

+## Get the IP address to point the DNS to nginx
+k get ingress

+## Activate the autoscaler on an existing cluster
+az aks update --resource-group b6duna --name AKSClusterd2 --enable-cluster-autoscaler --min-count 1 --max-count 8

 ## To check the auto scaling creation
 get HorizontalPodAutoscaler
 *Example of how the results will display :*